Table of Contents

 Long-Term Athlete Development

-We train our young skiers towards future success in the directions that they choose, whether that is racing, skier cross, all mountain, or just skiing recreationally.
-There is a time for athletes to form their own goals and decide the direction that they want to take their skiing.
-All our programming and planning is based on our long-term development plan where our main goal is to have our athlete’s skiers for life.
+We train our young skiers towards future success in the directions that they choose, whether that is racing, freeride, or just skiing recreationally.
+All our programming and planning is based on our long-term development plan where our main goal is to have our athlete’s become life-long skiers.
 We focus our programs on skill development and windows of opportunities.
-Their futures are very determined by their wants and desires, and we aim to help them to achieve their athletic goals.

 Family and Social Environment

 The Lake Louise Ski Clubs purposely develop a true ski community.
 Parents, coaches, and athletes enjoy the friendships and social aspects of the club.
-Some say we are an extended ski family as we all share in the development of the young people in our club.
-We know that this ski community we nurture makes us a stronger, more successful and fun club.
+We know that this ski community we nurture makes us a stronger, more successful club.

 R.I.S.E.
 Philosophy